Categories of Giving

 Each week, we collect food at Sunday services, which volunteers from the Giving Network pick up and take to the food banks in our area.
 Please bring a canned or boxed food item each Sunday and place it in the baskets on the front dais during the offertory.
 If you are a family of 4, please consider bringing 4 items.

-Our stewardship campaign typically runs from mid-March to mid-April.
-During the campaign, members and friends are asked to make a financial pledge to support the on-going ministry of the congregation.
-As we strive to discover how we will translate our mission — Explore Spirituality, Engage Community, Transform the World — into action, we also work to ensure that we have the financial resources to support new ideas, as well as to continue those things that mean so much to our congregation.
+Our stewardship campaign typically runs from mid-March to mid-April, but you can make a pledge of support at any time of the year.
+Your pledge supports the ongoing ministry of the congregation.
+As we strive to discover how we will translate our mission — Explore Spirituality, Engage Community, Transform the World — into action, we also work to ensure that we have the financial resources to support the values of Unitarian

 In past years the building fund made possible the purchase of our home on Cliff Street and the renovations needed to make it accessible.
 In 2018 and 2019 we raised and spent money to upgrade the sanctuary sound system and add video capabilities.
 While there is presently no active campaign, the building fund is accepting donations targeted to create a warming kitchen adjacent to Fellowship Hall.